invincible0/WebDClones/README.md

 # WebDClones
-This repository will contain Website Clones.
+This repository will contain Website Clones (mostly from Youtube Tutorials)

--Netflix Clone (source Youtube)